Inyo 350’s Social and Economic Justice Group is devoted to the inherent worth of

 all the residents of our community.
 We have a great mix of residents from Bishop

-and the surrounding area who have already made a difference in their community
+and the surrounding area who are all working together to make a difference in the community.

 Inyo 350 Social and Economic Justice welcomes all individuals who want to become

 more involved in their community.
 We aim to provide encouragement and

 resources for individual and group action.
 Together we are strong.

 The Social and Economic Group has accomplished so much already, and they are continuously working on the issues that arise locally and nationally.
 Here are a few of the accomplishments: